phaedraa/wiki-scraper/README.md

 That should get you up and running, to run your local server run `rails s` in your terminal, with default settings that will let you access your app at `localhost:3000`

 ## Objective
-Build an application that (pseudo) summarizes events on a given day from Wikipedia.
-Each event should be persisted locally, such that subsequent requests for the same date will not make a request to Wikipedia.
+Build an application that (pseudo) summarizes events on a given day scraped from Wikipedia.
+Each event should be persisted locally, such that subsequent requests for the same date will not trigger a visit to Wikipedia.

 ### Parsing Details
  * Given a date in the past (>= 1/1/2000), the app will parse each outer bullet point as an event.
 For example, on [Jan 1, 2010](https://en.wikipedia.org/wiki/Portal:Current_events/January_2010#2010_January_1), there would be 10 events.
 Each event would be based on the first link encountered within the bullet point that leads to a wikipedia entry.
 Each event is highlighted with a red underline: